 An important element in chemistry is the state of electrons.
 If we know what state the electrons are in, we can understand how chemical reactions work.

-However, what makes these quantum mechanics difficult is that they are not as clearly discernible as in organic chemistry or biochemistry.
+However, the difficulty with these quantum mechanics is that they cannot be clearly identified as in organic chemistry or biochemistry.
 For example, in a biological experiment, we can check the state of cells.
 On the other hand, it is difficult to identify the electrons in atoms and molecules.

-Therefore, it is the wave function in quantum mechanics that is difficult to understand.
-There is Pauli exclusion principle and Hund’s rules in such quantum mechanics.
+Therefore, it is inevitably difficult to understand the wave function in quantum mechanics.
+There is the Pauli exclusion principle and Hund’s rules in such quantum mechanics.

 However, the concepts of Pauli exclusion principle and Hund’s rules are simple if you don’t use difficult mathematical formulas.
-It is these laws that describe the state and arrangement of electrons.
+These laws are the principles that describe the state and arrangement of electrons.

-If you want to know why these laws are in place, you will need to do some difficult calculations.
+If you want to know why these laws are valid, you will need to do difficult calculations.
 In that case, you will need to study physics in depth as quantum mechanics.
-However, for many people, there is no point in doing difficult calculations to find out why, so make sure that you understand that these laws exist before you take the next step.
+However, it is not necessary for many people to do difficult calculations to know the reasons, so let’s understand the outline of these laws.